BhargavKumarNath/Synthetic-Intelligence/readme.md

 - **Key Insight:** This comparative analysis crystallized the project's core finding: The superiority of the Model-Driven approach is not based on a single metric but on its **balanced excellence across multiple, often competing, axes**.
 It framed the final narrative around the trade offs between simplistic robustness, data realism, and model sophistication.

-## Phase 9: The Ultimate Test of Generalisation
+## Phase 9: The final Test of Generalisation
-- **Goal:** Evaluate the models on a completely new, unseen dataset to difinitively test generalisation.
+- **Objective:** Evaluate the models on a completely new, unseen dataset to difinitively test generalisation.

 - **Actions:**
     1. A `New World` holdout dataset was generated with a new random seed and slightly shifted distribution parameters to simulate concept drift.